 Assam CM orders talks with agitating dairy farmers

-GUWAHATI: Assam chief minister Sarbananda Sonowal has directed state cooperation minister, Rihon Daimary to hold talks with the agitating dairy farmers associated with a milk cooperative society of central Assam.
+GUWAHATI: Assam CM Sarbananda Sonowal has directed state cooperation minister, Rihon Daimary to hold talks with the agitating dairy farmers associated with a milk cooperative society of central Assam.

 The dairy farmers, belonging to eight districts, and associated with the Morigaon-based Sitajakhala Dugdha Utpadak Samabai Samiti Ltd have been protesting against the policies of the National Dairy Development Board (NDDB), alleging they have been deprived of their dues.